trisona42/Trisona42/README.md

 # Hey there 👋

-I'm Trisona, a CSE student exploring technology and building things that interest me.
+I'm Trisona G, a CSE student exploring technology and building things that interest me.

 Currently focused on: